 As a member of several industry associations, Serban actively participated to the elaboration of legislative projects for the industrial sector.
 Due to his responsibilities in the Romanian industry, Serban is very familiar with decision making processes and stakeholder dynamics on national and local level.

-Before joining BPIE as Senior Project Manager, she worked as an energy consultant at Dunsky Energy Consulting in Montreal, where she carried out primary and secondary research on energy efficiency financing, market transformation, programme evaluation, market analysis and characterisation and best practices reviews of residential and commercial programmes.
+She previously worked as an energy consultant at Dunsky Energy Consulting in Montreal, where she carried out primary and secondary research on energy efficiency financing, market transformation, programme evaluation, market analysis and characterisation and best practices reviews of residential and commercial programmes.

 She holds master degrees in Environmental Law and European Political and Administrative Studies and served several years on the board of CAN-Europe and Topten International Group.